max0x7ba/thp-usage/README.md

 # thp-usage
 Default Linux transparent huge pages (THP) settings maximize compatibility at the expense of performance in order to avoid regressing benchmarks of several popular databases failing to adopt THP and suffering a performance hit when THP is always enabled.

+Few Linux users care or ever install and run those databases at all.

 Maximising performance benefits of THP, on the other hand, requires THP to be always enabled and have immediate effect on any memory allocations.

 This project provides settings that uncripple, unleash and maximize the positive effects of THP on performance.
 These should have been the default THP settings for everyone.